tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Shift to Targeting grace (No impact on messiness)

-There is a `Targeting grace` value, when attacked, lines*0.25 amount of `Targeting factor` gets moved to the targeting grace buffer slot (Maximum 3, otherwise doesn't move), then gets moved back later.
+There is a `Targeting grace` value, when attacked, lines*0.25 amount of `Targeting factor` gets moved to the targeting grace buffer slot (maximum 3, otherwise doesn't move), then gets moved back later.

 When the buffer slot for `Targeting grace` is filled (hits 3), attack magnification decreases by 25% (continuous attacks all send 25% less garbage)

-The `Targeting grace` value (linear) will decrease garbage messiness, when filled can cause `change between attacks -45%` and `change during attack -18%`
+The `Targeting grace` value (linear) will decrease garbage messiness, when fully filled can cause `change between attacks -45%` and `change during attack -18%`

 If `Targeting grace` has a value, every set amount of time (depending on floor, see table below) 0.25 `Targeting grace` value is moved back to `Targeting factor`, meaning the higher the floor, the more the system allows others to attack with garbage lines rapidly.

 ### Related tables